Favicon is the abbreviated form of “favourites icon” and it’s that small symbol that appears on a tab next to the title of the webpage.

 How do you make one?

 Once you have your image you should resize it according to your website provider’s instructions.
-I tried both Microsoft Office Picture Manager and iConvert Icons (since Weebly needs a PNG) to resize my image and got equally good results; an alternative, if you need a .ico file, is the Favicon Generator and Gallery.
+I used Canva (since Weebly needs a PNG) to create my image; an alternative, if you need a .ico file, is Favicon Generator.

 How our editorial colleagues are using favicons ...